devtron-labs/devtron/docs/user-guide/resource-browser.md

 {% hint style="warning" %}
 ### Who Can Perform This Action?
-Users need to be [admin of the Kubernetes resource](./global-configurations/authorization/user-access.md#kubernetes-resources-permissions) to access pod terminal.
+User needs to be an [admin of the Kubernetes resource](./global-configurations/authorization/user-access.md#kubernetes-resources-permissions) to access pod terminal.
 {% endhint %}

 You can access the terminal within a running container of a pod to view its logs, troubleshoot issues, or execute commands directly.
 This is different from the [cluster terminal](#cluster-terminal) you get at node level.